fedora-python/portingguide/source/process.rst

 Porting
-    Add support for Python 3 while keeping compatibility with Python 2 by introducng specific workarounds and helpers.
+    Add support for Python 3 while keeping compatibility with Python 2 by introducing specific workarounds and helpers.

 We don't recommend separating these phases.
 For larger projects, it it much better to separate the work by modules – port low-level